-- 1. The genetic effect of the service sire - 2.
-An environmental effect of the service sire that may vary over time.
+- 1. the genetic effect of the service sire, - 2. a permanent environmental effect of the service sire that may vary over time periods.

 The ideal way to consider the second effect would be through the interaction of batch number or semen production date with insemination date.
 Semen production date is not reported and batch number is only available in recent data.
 This means that batch number first can be considered on a longer term.

-Until then, a time dependent environmental sire effect will be considered in the estimation model for NR by including an additional effect service sire time period in the model for NR.
-All inseminations for first crop progeny will be in the first environmental effect of a bull.
+Until then, a time dependent permanent environmental sire effect will be considered in the estimation model for NR by including an additional effect service sire \ time period in the model for NR.
+All inseminations for first crop progeny will classified into one (the first) time period of a bull.
 Inseminations for second crop progeny will be divided over years.
-Correlations among environmental effects will make it possible to consider inseminations in past periods for the estimation of the current environmental effect.
+Correlations among environmental effects will make it possible to consider inseminations in past periods for the estimation of later time periods.

 The sum of the time dependent environmental effect and the paternal proof describes the fertilising potential of the bull at the time of service.
-The AI-stations may be interested in the sum of the paternal proof and the current environmental effect.
+This combined estimate may be of special interest for AI-stations and breeders as well.